Otto84/integrity/README.md

 ## 🔧 Project :
-Is service like a cloud storage but decentralized
+A service like a cloud storage but decentralized

 Here i did prepare a contract that use IPFS for storage in a hashing some files, like a decentralized Cloud.